PrestaShopCorp/partner-devtools.prestashop.com/docs/3-webhook-events/README.md

 <Block>
 ### Customer

 * `customer.created`: Triggered when a customer is created, which happens only one time for a shop.
-You can't expect to receive this event for your RBM.
+You can't expect to receive this event for your SaaS App.
 * `customer.updated`: Triggered when a customer is updated

 All the customer event data follow this structure